Introduction and Context

 Teaching staff should refer to the Spiritual Leader(s) for guidance on teaching material/topics and whether they conform to Islamic ethos of the school.
 Certain subjects like SRE will be taught under strict Islamic guidance.
 The Spiritual Leader should be consulted whenever a teacher has a doubt.
-Over a period of time the Spiritual Leader(s) will validate all text books and reading books that are being used in the school.
+Over a period of time, the Spiritual Leader(s) will validate all textbooks and reading books that are being used in the school.
 The Spiritual Leaders will also provide pastoral support for staff and pupils when required.

-Ideally the Spiritual Leader(s) will also have a teaching role in The School and hence will have a first hand view of practices and general Islamic behaviour in the classrooms.
+Ideally, the Spiritual Leader(s) will also have a teaching role in The School and hence will have a first-hand view of practices and general Islamic behaviour in the classrooms.

 May Allaah Ta’aala (Most High) guide us all to His recognition and worship as is His due.
-May He (Most High) also enable us to fulfil our responsibilities and duties as teachers and educationalists in preparing the Muslim Ummah (Community) to prosper and succeed in both worlds.
+May He (Most High) also enables us to fulfil our responsibilities and duties as teachers and educationalists in preparing the Muslim Ummah (Community) to prosper and succeed in both worlds.
 Aameen.
 Developing the Islamic personality is a lofty goal that our Messenger (saw) came with, as can be deduced from his(saw) statements:

 “I have only been sent for the purpose of perfecting the good manners.”
 Al-Muwatta

 “There is nothing which is heavier upon the Balance than good character.”
 Abu Dawud (41:4781).

 for more powerpoint presentations please email us for further information.